AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-1.md

 The Zanzibar authorization system works on the following principles [^1]

 ### Correctness
-It must ensure consistency of access control decisions to respect user intentions.
+- It must ensure consistency of access control decisions to respect user intentions.
-Zanzibar supports global consistency of access control decisions through two interrelated features.
+- Zanzibar supports global consistency of access control decisions through two interrelated features.
-One, it respects the order in which ACL changes are committed to the underlying data store.
+- First, it respects the order in which ACL changes are committed to the underlying data store.
-Two, it can ensure that authorization checks are based on ACL data no older than a client-specified change.
+- Second, it can ensure that authorization checks are based on ACL data no older than a client-specified change.
 Thus, for example, a client can remove a user from a group and be assured that subsequent membership checks reflect that removal.
-Zanzibar provides these ordering properties by storing ACLs in a globally distributed database system with external consistency guarantees[^1].
+- Zanzibar provides these ordering properties by storing ACLs in a globally distributed database system with external consistency guarantees[^1].

 ### Flexibility
-It must support a rich set of access control policies as required by both consumer and enterprise applications.
+It must support a rich set of access control policies as consumer and enterprise applications require.

-> Groups can contain other groups, which illustrates one of the challenges facing Zanzibar
+> Groups can contain other groups, which illustrates one of the challenges facing Zanzibar.

-Group memberships are an important class of ACL where the object is a group and the relation is semantically equivalent to member.
-Groups can contain other groups, which illustrates one of the challenges facing Zanzibar, namely that evaluating whether a user belongs to a group can entail following a long chain of nested group memberships[^1].
+Group memberships are an essential class of ACL, where the object is a group, and the relation is semantically equivalent to a member.
+Groups can contain other groups, which illustrates one of the challenges facing Zanzibar: evaluating whether a user belongs to a group can entail following a long chain of nested group memberships[^1].

 ### Low Latency
 It must respond quickly because authorization checks are often in the critical path of user interactions.
-Low latency at the tail is particularly important for serving search results, which often require tens to hundreds of checks.
+Low tail latency is significant for serving search results, often requiring tens to hundreds of checks.

-Zanzibar employs an array of techniques to achieve low latency and high availability in this globally distributed environment.
-Its consistency protocol allows the vast majority of requests to be served with locally replicated data, without requiring cross-region round trips.
+Zanzibar employs various techniques to achieve low latency and high availability in this globally distributed environment.
+Its consistency protocol allows most requests to be served with locally replicated data without requiring cross-region round trips.
 Zanzibar stores its data in normalized forms for consistency.
-It handles hot spots on normalized data by caching final and intermediate results, and by deduplicating simultaneous requests.
+It handles hot spots on normalized data by caching final and intermediate results and deduplicating simultaneous requests.
 It also applies techniques such as hedging requests and optimizing computations on deeply nested sets with limited denormalization[^1].

 ### High Availability
-It must reliably respond to requests because, in the absence of explicit authorizations, client services would be forced to deny their users access.
+It must reliably respond to requests because client services would be forced to deny users access without explicit authorizations.

 ### Large Scale
 It needs to protect billions of objects shared by billions of users.
 It must be deployed around the globe to be near its clients and their end users.
-Zanzibar responds to more than 95% of authorization checks within 10 milliseconds and has maintained more than 99.999% availability for the last 3 years.
+Zanzibar responds to over 95% of authorization checks within 10 milliseconds and has maintained more than 99.999% availability for the last 3 years.

 # Zanzibar Data modeling
-Zanzibar uses a simple but powerful data-modelling language which allows clients to define arbitrary relations between users and objects, such as owner, editor, commenter, and viewer.
-It includes set-algebraic operators such as intersection and union for specifying potentially complex access control policies in terms of those user-object relations.
+Zanzibar uses a simple but powerful data-modeling language that allows clients to define arbitrary relations between users and objects, such as owner, editor, commenter, and viewer.
+It includes set-algebraic operators such as intersection and union for specifying potentially complex access control policies regarding user-object relations.
 For example, an application can specify that users granted editing rights on a document are also allowed to comment on the document, but not all commenters are given editing rights.

 ## Relational Tuple
-Zanzibar uses *relational tuples*, which is the semantic respresentation of its ACL policies.
+Zanzibar uses *relational tuples*, the semantic representation of its ACL policies.
 It can represented as follows:

 $$\\{tuple\\} := \\{object\\} '\\#' \\{relation\\} '@' \\{user\\}$$